dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Recommendation-MovieRecommender/README.md

 ## Features
 * Wep app
-    * This is an end-end ASP.NET app which presents three user profiles 'Ankit', 'Cesar', 'Gal'.
+    * This is an end-end ASP.NET app which presents three user profiles 'Ankit', 'Cesar', 'Amy'.
 It then provides these three users recommendations using a ML.NET recommendation model.

 * Recommendation Model